Irish Daily Mail parent records profit of almost €1.2m

 Risks facing the Irish Daily Mail publisher are ‘those typical of the newspaper publication sector’, its directors say.

-The company behind the Irish Daily Mail and its sister news title the Irish Mail on Sunday made a pre-tax profit of almost €1.2 million in the year to the end of September 2018, its latest accounts show.
+The company behind the Irish Daily Mail and its sister title, the Irish Mail on Sunday, made a pre-tax profit of almost €1.2 million in the year to the end of September 2018, its latest accounts show.

 Revenues at Associated Newspapers (Ireland) Limited rose 2.45 per cent to €16.2 million, while its pre-tax profit climbed 22 per cent to €1.18 million.